VIKASSAMVEL/farmer_ai_agent/readme.md

 # Farmer Agent

 The Farmer Agent is an AI-powered tool designed to provide tailored agricultural support to small-scale farmers and non-farmers across the world.
 It leverages natural language processing (NLP), computer vision, and real-time data integration to offer personalized guidance in various languages and mediums.
-The system now features a modern Kivy-based UI and a CLI, both with full feature parity.
+The system now features a modern Kivy-based UI and a CLI, both with full feature parity .

 ## Key Features